elisatello/itp/Midterm/README.md

 - I read the instructions in the `README` document in the `06Midterm` folder in the `261fa25` repository.

-- After making sure I understood the instructions I tried just tiling the image with for statements.
+- After making sure I understood the instructions I tried just tiling the image with for loops.

 	- I changed the canvas size in the code to 500 x 500 and used the following code to make a loop to tile the image in a 5x5 grid: